 Kay Xander Mellish is the author of several books about Denmark and stages popular events about Danish culture and working with Danes.

 If you would like to contact Kay for a media appearance or book Kay to speak to your group or association or make a bulk purchase of one of her books on Denmark, please use this contact form.
-Already booked Kay?
-You can use our press kit with images to help you publicize your event.

 Please keep in mind that I cannot answer questions about visas or arrange for your immigration to Denmark, help you find any kind of job, or introduce you to a Danish man or woman who would be interested in marrying you.